UltraL0rd/html_puzzle_game/README.md

 git pull -- To pull changes
 git checkout -b branchname to create a new branch git push --set-upstream origin branchname -- Not sure exactly what --set-upstream does

+#(unable to update local ref)
+$ git gc --prune=now
+$ git remote prune origin

+This seems to be because my repo is broken